christianjianelli/yaai/docs/google/function_calling.md

-# yaai - ABAP AI tools - Function Calling - OpenAI
+# yaai - ABAP AI tools - Function Calling - Google Gemini

-The ABAP AI function calling feature integrates OpenAI's function calling capabilities with ABAP global classes, enabling large language models (LLMs) to invoke ABAP instance methods programmatically.
+The ABAP AI function calling feature integrates Google Gemini's function calling capabilities with ABAP global classes, enabling large language models (LLMs) to invoke ABAP instance methods programmatically.
 This allows for dynamic, AI-driven workflows where LLMs can request the execution of ABAP logic and receive structured results.

 ## Overview

-OpenAI function calling enables LLMs to interact with external functions by describing them in a machine-readable format.
+Google Gemini function calling enables LLMs to interact with external functions by describing them in a machine-readable format.
 In the ABAP AI context, this means exposing ABAP class methods as callable functions.
 The ABAP AI framework serializes method signatures and parameters, allowing the LLM to understand available methods and their expected inputs.

 Supported parameter types:
 - Scalar types (e.g., `STRING`, `INT4`, `P`, `D`, `C`, ...)